-To give you insight, and not a small amount of fear, into what these attacks are like “in the wild,” we’re going to take a look at some of the most notable DDoS attacks to date.
+To give you insight into what these attacks are like “in the wild,” we’re going to take a look at some of the most notable DDoS attacks to date.
 Our choices include some DDoS attacks that are famous for their sheer scale while our others are because of their impact and consequences.

 Amazon Web Services, the 800-pound gorilla of everything cloud computing, was hit by a gigantic DDoS attack in February 2020.
 This was the most extreme recent DDoS attack ever and it targeted an unidentified AWS customer using a technique called Connectionless Lightweight Directory Access Protocol (CLDAP) Reflection.
 This technique relies on vulnerable third-party CLDAP servers and amplifies the amount of data sent to the victim’s IP address by 56 to 70 times.
 The attack lasted for three days and peaked at an astounding 2.3 terabytes per second.